-&lt;sup>6In principle, the derivative wage schedule could cross a given derivative cost function several times.
+&lt;sup>10We suppose here for the sake of simplicity that the wage schedule is such that for every a there exists a unique optimal sectoral choice j, as depicted.
+In principle, the derivative wage schedule could cross a given derivative cost function several times.
 In that instance, the globally optimal j(a) would be an element (or subset) of the critical values defined by (2.7) for which the second order condition is also satisfied.